threefoldtech/info_grid/src/farmers/advanced_networking/networking_overview.md

 ## Introduction

-Welcome to the *Advanced Networking* section of the ThreeFold Manual.

 In this section, we provide advanced networking tips for farms with public IPs and in data centers (DC).
 The information available in this section is a combination of documentation from ThreeFold and tips and advice from community members who experienced first-hand the creation of ThreeFold farms that make use of public IPs block in data centers, personal data centers and home farms.
 A special thank you to those who contributed to improving the TFGrid and its knowledge base documentation.

-> Note: This documentation does not constitute a complete set of knolwedge on setting farms with public IP addresses in a data center.
-Please make sure to do your own research and communicate with your data center and your Internet service provider for any additional information.

 ## Possible Configurations